kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Build_Plugin.md

 This article describes how to create plugins, which enable you to add certain functionalities to your player.

 ## When Should You Use Plugins?

 You'll want to create and use plugins to add core feature to Kaltura's Video Player SDK for iOS.

 ## Creating a Plugin Configuration Class

-**What is plugin configuration?** A plugin configuration is `Any` Object that can contain any data needed by your plugin.
+**What is a plugin configuration?** A plugin configuration is *any* object that can contain any data required by your plugin.
+This section will show you how to create a plugin configuration class and provide you with some examples.

 ### Plugin Configuration Sample